NeuroPrior-AI/IntEr-HRI-Competition/README.md

 # IntEr-HRI-Competition

+# Attention
+- Need to revise the File_Path (Including training data and EEG_Final.csv) in EEG_Final.py when run the scripts

 # Task
 - Begin to implement the time series transformer model
 - Have a meeting with Bo Zhao to discuss how to use the dataset